tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/lucid-expressions.md

 Rule: Given a subterm S of an expression E of the form (L R),
-	where S is an f-grounding f-cofactor of either L or R then all copies of S in the other side of the expression may be replaced with T.
+	where S is an f-grounding f-cofactor of either L or R then any or all instances of S in the other side of the expression may be replaced with T.

 Expressed as rewrite rules...